Bivol.bg: Apartment Gate

 In 2019, Bivol.bg contributed to shedding light on suspicious deals of Bulgaria's political and administrative elite in the so-called Apartment Gate scandal which reached international media such as The Financial Times.
 Bivol.bg reported on a suspicious transaction by the Deputy Chairman of the Committee for Combating Corruption Anton Slavchev (jurist) who failed to declare the full price of his apartments and a glass-paneled terrace of 244 square meters.
 They also reported that the Chairman of the Committee for Combatting Corruption Plamen Georgiev engaged in document fraud.
 Following the allegations, Georgiev went on leave, so that the circumstances of the case could be verified, which, in practice, means he will be investigated by his deputy Slavchev.
 Georgiev resigned in July 2019, but no consequences followed for his failure to declare his property.

 Radio Free Europe Bulgaria reported that the girlfriend of Deputy General Prosecutor Ivan Geshev, Detelina Hancheva, with whom he has two daughters is in a business relationship with the main witness in a case in which Geshev is a prosecutor.
 His girlfriend has stakes in the construction sector.
 In August 2019, the prosecution confirmed the information was true, but refused to open an inquiry.

 Piracy in Bulgarian Waters

-In 2018, Bivol published their investigation describing how the Libiyan tanker BADR was hijacked in Bulgarian waters by suspicious private enforcement agents with forged documents.
+In 2018, Bivol published their investigation describing how the Libyan tanker BADR was hijacked in Bulgarian waters by suspicious private enforcement agents with forged documents.
 Bivol assert this is an unprecedented pirate attack in the Black Sea which was facilitated by Bulgarian institutions.